brissone/moodle-qtype_musictheory/README.txt

-Readme file for the MUSIC THEORY question type
+README file for the MUSIC THEORY question type

 ================================================================================